 When storing holiday items that will be used year after year, make sure you get durable totes.
 My favorite are Hefty brand and they can be found at Target.
 You can get a version of this bin with an ornament insert, or buy a separate ornament storage case from The Container Store.
 There are several good options for wrapping paper.
 An Elfa wrapping cart from the container store is great if you want something stylish to have out all year long for wrapping gifts.
 If going into more semi-permanent storage for the off-season, you can use a hard-sided, tall gift wrap storage box or a zippered one that keeps dust out.
 Other must-haves are ornament straw to keep those fragile keepsakes safe, a wreath storage bin to keep it from getting squished, and christmas light reels with a storage bag – never untangle lights again!
 (In a pinch, wrap them around the flap of a large cardboard box before storing to keep them from getting tangled.)

-You can shop straight from this post using the clickable images below, or visit my Amazon Storefront for even more options.
+You can visit my Amazon Storefront for even more options.

 FREE PRINTABLE LABELS

 I’ve created 3 versions of holiday storage labels for you to print out and use to keep your holiday storage organized.
 I couldn’t decide on which I liked best, so I am giving you all 3!
 Which is your favorite?
 Click on any option to get the full size versions for print.